Yashvir835/VQ-VFM-OCL/readme.md

 ### Citation

-If you find this repo useful, place cite our work.
+If you find this repo useful, please cite our work.
 ```
 @article{zhao2025vvo,
   title={{Vector-Quantized Vision Foundation Models for Object-Centric Learning}},